Vision-CAIR/MiniGPT-4/README.md

 **2. Prepare the pretrained Vicuna weights**

-The current version of MiniGPT-4 is built on the v0 versoin of Vicuna-13B.
+The current version of MiniGPT-4 is built on the v0 version of Vicuna-13B.
 Please refer to their instructions [here](https://huggingface.co/lmsys/vicuna-13b-delta-v0) to obtaining the weights.
 The final weights would be in a single folder with the following structure: